YouTube star TotalBiscuit dies aged 33

 She wrote: "I'm more overwhelmed with grief than I could possibly express".

+Mr Bain rose to prominence in 2010 by uploading gameplay videos and reviews to his YouTube channel.

+He was a champion of many smaller, indie titles, producing videos where he shared his first impressions of new titles.
+He also curated lists of game recommendations on the Steam store.

-Mr Bain was an outspoken critic of many popular top-selling games.
+Mr Bain was also an outspoken critic of many popular top-selling games.
 He said many developers sought to maximise profit at the expense of game play.
-He was also a champion of many smaller, indie titles, and curated lists of games on the Steam store.

 Video service Twitch, where Mr Bain live-streamed gaming sessions, thanked him for his contribution to the industry.